PostHog/posthog.com/contents/handbook/growth/marketing/content.md

 showTitle: true
 ---

 Content is the main pillar of our marketing strategy.
 Our strategy is to go _deeper_ and create better content as we grow.
 We don't rely on AI.
 We don't take content in exchange for links.
-We don't have arbitrary publishing goals.
+We don't have arbitrary volume goals.

 ## Who is our audience?